Review: Audi A1 (2010 – 2015)

 Efficient and pleasant but not overtly sporty.

-Thanks to a range of efficient turbocharged petrol and diesel engines, it's cheap to run with all models able to average at least 50mpg while the 1.6-litre belt cam TDI diesel manages a penny-pinching 70.6mpg.
-In 2011 an even more efficient version was introduced which emits just 99g/km of CO2 and averages a claimed 74.3mpg.
-But this doesn't mean the A1 is all show and no go because despite the modest engines, the light weight of the Audi A1 ensures peppy performance.
+Thanks to a range of efficient turbocharged petrol and diesel engines, it's cheap to run with all models able to average at least 50mpg while the 1.6 TDI diesel manages more than 70mpg according to the claimed figures at least.

 Audi hasn't skimped on standard kit either, making the A1 good value for money.
 All versions come generously equipped with alloy wheels, air conditioning and ESP stability control as standard which is more than many similarly priced equivalents offer.